eric-blake/wine-store/README.md

 ### Fonts
+In addition to Bootstrap 4 built in font family the below two fonts were used throughout the application
-The fonts used through out are Lato and Karla.
-These are sans-serif fonts that are part of the Google font collection.
+* Lato and Karla: These are sans-serif fonts that are part of the Google font collection.
 They are professional and very readable fonts.

 ## Features